 *This post may contain affiliate links.
 As an Amazon Associate we earn from qualifying purchases.

-So how do you fix a record player’s arm that is not going down?
+How exactly do you fix a record player’s arm that is not going down?

-There can be multiple reasons for a record player’s arm to not go down.
-The most common way to fix this issue is to wash, grease and lubricate all the required parts properly.
+The most common way to fix a record player’s arm that won’t go down is to wash, grease and lubricate all the required parts properly.
 You will also need to check for the proper mechanical adjustment of the parts to make sure they work smoothly.

 If you would like to know more about how to fix a record player’s arm not going down, please keep reading or check out this video!